Skip to main content

 Talk to your doctor about making the transition to ULTOMIRIS.
 Transitioning from another treatment to ULTOMIRIS should be done at the discretion of your doctor, who will use their clinical judgment in deciding the appropriate course of action.

-Can I take my other medications with ULTOMIRIS?
+Will I have to keep taking my other medications along with ULTOMIRIS?

-In the clinical trial, people taking ULTOMIRIS could continue certain immunosuppressant therapies.
-Talk to your doctor about any medication you are currently taking and whether they may need to adjust your dose.
+In the clinical trial, 48.3% of people taking ULTOMIRIS continued certain immunosuppressant therapies.
+Talk to your doctor about therapies you are currently taking and whether they may need to adjust your dose.

 When should I start receiving ULTOMIRIS if I am switching from SOLIRIS?